-Although in a fall 1978 paper with my wife Libba I originally coined the term intrapreneur, I have been ignoring intrapreneuring for a while to focus launching the Bainbridge Graduate Institute.
-Now intrapreneuring is suddenly becoming relevant to me again (and increasingly to others).
+Although in a 1978 paper written with my wife Libba I originally coined the term intrapreneur, I ignored intrapreneuring for a while to focus on the 2002 launching of Bainbridge Graduate Institute, now Pinchot University.
+Since leaving the Presidency of Pinchot University intrapreneuring is suddenly becoming relevant to me again (and increasingly to others).

 Intrapreneuring means two things to me:

 - A set of business practices that liberates people with entrepreneurial personalities to innovate rapidly inside larger organizations for the benefit of that organization and its customers.

 - The actions of an individual and/or a team that is acting in an entrepreneurial manner to serve the best interests of larger organization and its supply chain, with or without official support.

 Intrapreneuring is suddenly becoming more important because bureaucracy can’t respond rapidly enough to respond to challenges like climate change and cultural turbulence.

 Civilization is at a turning point.
 We are becoming aware that our economies and lifestyles need massive amounts of innovation to remain viable.
 Only those institutions that can reinvent themselves will survive.
 Creating the climate for intrapreneuring is an effective way increasing innovation and sustainable innovation manyfold.

 In advanced nations the need for intrapreneuring is even greater.